zoyi/agcaldav/README.md

 #Ruby CalDAV library named "agcaldav"
 **agcaldav is a CalDAV library based on martinpovolny/ruby-caldav and 4fthawaiian/ruby-caldav and collectiveidea/caldav**

+**Please keep in mind, agcaldav ist still under heavy development and still not finished...**

 ##Usage Events

 First, you've to install the gem